Samantha's Shoe Survival Guide

 Don't Be Cheap With Your Feet

 Always have a back up pair.
-Stripper shoes and boots break easily and trust me, you do not want to borrow another person’s shoes, lose a night’s worth of income, or have to order a new pair and spend the overnight shipping fee.
+Stripper Shoes and Stripper Boots break easily and trust me, you do not want to borrow another person’s shoes, lose a night’s worth of income, or have to order a new pair and spend the overnight shipping fee.
 Even if you don’t bring the extra pair of shoes into the club, at least have them in your car.

 Spend the money for foot deodorant, it's definitely worth the investment.
 Spray your stripper shoes at home.